 The Mayor is elected to a two-year term and is subject to term limits.
 According to Colorado statutes, officials elected to two-year terms are eligible for three terms.
 Council members, the Clerk and Treasurer are elected to four-year terms and are subject to two terms.

-Council meetings are held at the Council Chambers, located in the Touber Building, beginning at 6:00pm on the 1st and 3rd Tuesday of each month.
+Council meetings are held at the Council Chambers, located in the Touber Building.
+Council meetings are held on the 1st and 3rd Tuesday of the month.
+The 1st Tuesday of each month includes a Council work session that starts at 6pm, followed by a Council meeting at 7pm.
+The 3rd Tuesday of each month the Council meeting starts at 6pm.
 Please use the “C Street” entrance to the building to attend the meetings.
 You may also view the most recent meeting on cable television channel 10.

 The current Channel 10 airing schedule is as follows:

 - City Council Work Session: Monday through Friday at 8 a.m.

 - City Council Meeting: Monday through Friday at Noon and 8 p.m.

 - Planning Commission: Monday through Friday at 4 p.m.